proophsoftware/event-machine/docs/tutorial/intro.md

 # Introduction

-Event Machine is a rapid application development (RAD) framework so don't let us waste time and jump directly into the practical part of the tutorial.
+Event Machine is a rapid application development (RAD) framework so let us jump directly into the practical part of the tutorial.
 Event Machine basic concepts will be explained throughout the tutorial.
 Once finished you should be able to start with your own project.
 The API docs will help you along the way.